n-bruno/iRestore/README.md

 # iRestore

-This program recovers files from the FAT filesystem.
+This program recovers files from the FAT file system.

 Limitations
 -----------